-The contemporary research university reaches into every aspect of modern society.
-It educates the graduates that sustain commerce, government, and professional practice; it performs the research and scholarship so essential to a knowledge-driven global economy; and it applies this knowledge to meet a diverse array of social needs including health care, economic development, and national security.
-Although the changing needs and nature of society were important factors in shaping the evolution of the university over the centuries, so too has been the changing nature of research and scholarship.
-Intellectual transformations ranging from scholasticism to the scientific revolution have played a major role in defining the nature of the university in the past and are continuing to do so today.
-This paper attempts to identify some of the changes occurring today in scholarship and research and speculates about the impact on the future form of the research university.
+Yet, interesting enough, much of the discussion concerning the future of the research university concerned more fundamental intellectual issues.
+Although the changing needs and nature of society have been important factors in shaping the evolution of the university over the centuries, so too has been the changing nature of research and scholarship.
+Intellectual transformations ranging from scholasticism to the Enlightenment to the scientific revolution have played a major role in defining the nature of the university in the past and are continuing to do so today.
+This afternoon I would like to offer some observations and perhaps also some speculation about how the changing nature of research might affect the future of the research university.